 1. Security of Cloud

-2. Security in Cloud
+2. Security in the Cloud

 Security in the cloud is your responsibility.
 You can control the security of the instance by choosing what you decide to implement and how you do it.
 If you configure your web app securely, it can lead hackers to gain unauthorized access to the web app.